Four Chiefs positions to watch in the first preseason game vs. Bears - NewsBreak

 Defensive backs

-Another rookie in Trent McDuffie will take the spotlight here and for good reason.
+Another rookie in Trent McDuffie, will take the spotlight here, and for a good reason.

 The Washington product has taken his lumps in training camp but has gotten better each day and showing why he was drafted in the first round.